Google Ads Holiday Planning for 2019: How to Use the Automate Feature

 Select “Once” in the frequency drop-down, and choose 12 AM for the day you want the campaign to pause.
 In this example, I’ve instructed Google Ads to pause the campaign on November 28 – and it will remain paused until I enable it again (more on this later).
 Set the “using data from” field to "Same day" (as opposed to "Same month" in the example here).
 Finally, you may want to assign a custom “Rule name” to your automation because it will help you identify your rules later on when you want to review them.

 You can also select the option to receive an email when your rule actually takes effect or leave it set to email you only when a rule changes or if there’s an error in your rule, but that’s generally only going to come into play when you’re doing more sophisticated automations.

 Hit “Save” and you’re done!

 One last step

 Okay, not quite done.
 I mentioned the need to enable your soon-to-be-paused accounts after the desired paused period has elapsed.
 You can set this to happen automatically for you so you don’t forget in your post-holiday grogginess.

-Simply follow step one above, but select “Enable campaigns when…”
+Simply follow step one above, but this time select “Enable campaigns…”